 A tell-all book by a (former?)
 UNAIDS epidemiologist.

 Unsurprising surprise: much of the world's AIDS prevention work is wasted and ineffective, partly because of political interference by the US religious right and others who see this as a fight against sin rather than an attempt to reduce the frequency of transmission of a virus, partly because of structural issues of governance that ensure inefficiency, and partly because some of the bedrock principles of AIDS prevention that emerged from activism in countries like the US and UK, principles like peer counseling and “everyone is at risk,” are irrelevant or worse in other parts of the world.
-The book spends more time in Indonesia than anywhere else, since that's where the author spent much of her career, but it tries to give a global picture.

 The more English history you know, the more you'll get out of this book.
 My knowledge is only OK.
-Certainly the parts of the book that I found most interesting were the ones dealing with events that I already knew a bit about—the Restoration, the Glorious Revolution (which the author regards as little more than a successful Dutch invasion), the American Revolution (which I mostly knew about from the American point of view), and, especially, the Napoleonic Wars, by the end of which Britain was unquestionably the world's major naval power.
+Certainly the parts of the book that I found most interesting were the ones dealing with events that I already knew a bit about—the Restoration, the Glorious Revolution (which the author regards as little more than a successful Dutch invasion), the American Revolution (which I mostly knew about from the American point of view), and, especially, the Napoleonic Wars, by the end of which Britain was unquestionably the world's dominant naval power.

 The author doesn't think much of Napoleon as a naval strategist.
-I've tended to take at face value Napoleon's 1804 claim that “Let us be masters of the Straits for but six hours, and we shall be masters of the world,” but this book makes a persuasive argument that Napoleon's naval plans were completely divorced from reality and that there was never a realistic hope of an invasion.
-Fears and fantasies aside, the reality was dramatic enough!
-It's still sometimes hard to believe that someone like Nelson, for example, could have existed outside fiction.
+I've tended to take at face value Napoleon's 1804 claim that “Let us be masters of the Straits for but six hours, and we shall be masters of the world,” but this book makes a persuasive argument that Napoleon's naval plans were completely divorced from reality, that there was never any serious hope of an invasion, and that Napoleon spent most of the war giving confused, impossible, and vacillating orders to his fleets.
+Of course, one of the reasons it doesn't seem like that to us today is that it didn't seem like that to the English at the time.

 Half of the sequel to Maelstrom.